Anjuschenka/Subtitle-Adder/LiaScriptImageDescriber/ImageDescriber.md

 **What do you want to describe:**

-<div id="TypeSelectorPlace">if you can see this, the function placeSelect() has not loaded propperly...</div>
+<div id="TypeSelectorPlace">if you can see this, the function placeSelect() has not loaded properly...</div>

 <script>placeSelect();</script>

 ---
-Now that we have the general idea of what you want to do, we need the verry object you would like to train discribing on.
+Now that we have the general idea of what you want to do, we need the verry object you would like to train describing on.

-For the current itteration of this program, please insert a Link into the inputbox below which is a direct link to an image of what you want to discribe.
+For the current iteration of this program, please insert a Link into the inputbox below which is a direct link to an image of what you want to describe.

 Here is an example Link: https://www.seekpng.com/png/detail/176-1761248_elder-goddess-little-pony-mlp-magnaluna.png